vernyuy/API-with-sam-cognito-lambda-dynamodb/SAM-Typescript.md

-## Building A Secured CRUD API with Severless Architecture.
+## Building A Serverless REST API with AWS SAM,TypeScript and API GATEWAY.

 By the end of this post, you should be able to create a serverless secured api.